 Macerata is a small medieval town along the Adriatic coast, which is twenty minutes away by train.
 The university, town, and its surroundings afford many opportunities for enjoying cultural and historical sites, as well as varied recreational activities, including hiking in surrounding hills, swimming, concerts, and museum going, and shopping.
 The nearest international airport is Rome , which connects to Macerata via rail or bus service.
 The University of Macerata website provides more information: http://www.unimc.it.

 To receive course credit, students must pass the course with a C or better.
 Official transcripts will be sent directly to the Department of French & Italian.

-Interested students should complete the attached application and send it to Professor Fiorenza Weinapple.
+Interested students should complete the MACERATA application form and send it to Professor Fiorenza Weinapple.
 Applicants will be called for an interview in Italian at the end of February.
 The selection of participants will be announced as soon as possible thereafter.
-Information about travel and accommodation as well as a “survival pack” based on the experience of previous participants will be made available to all successful applicants before the end of the spring 2013 semester.
+Information about travel and accommodation as well as a “survival pack” based on the experience of previous participants will be made available to all successful applicants before the end of the spring 2014 semester.